 Rising Sun Workshop

 What to order: Simply titled option ‘The Dark’ is the way to go for those who like their ramen thick and flavourful.
-The shoyu ramen has a broth made with chickens, pork bones, shiitake, and smoked hocks, giving it an incredibly complex pork broth flavour that is unlike any other more traditional bowl of ramen you’d find in Sydney.
+The shoyu ramen is made with chicken and pork bones, shiitake, and smoked hocks, giving it an incredibly complex pork broth flavour that is unlike any other more traditional bowl of ramen you’d find in Sydney.
 You will also want to try their breakfast ramen, which is uniquely made with buttered toast broth, bacon, egg, and tomato.